There are at least 5 versions of Dragon Medical software for North American English.

 Dragon Dictate on the iPad and iPhone and various other apps have appeared since 2010.
 There is anecdotal evidence that these work well in isolated medical situations.
 We anticipate more medical products with this technology in 2013-2014.

 Philips had continuous speech technology most often working with high-end software/hardware suppliers to embed their technology into other products.
 These were mainly aimed at speeding up the transcription process where one person dictates and another person reviews/edits/corrects the document.
 Nuance acquired these products.

 We're also happy to discuss your needs with you to help ensure you get the products and accessories best suited for your particular needs.

-If you are ready to purchase, Dragon Medical is available through our online store.
+If you are ready to purchase, Nuance Dragon Medical Practice Edition 2 is available through our online store.